 The initial accommodation at Keble Road consisted of the converted Victorian houses comprising Nos 8-11, which were rapidly outgrown.
 In 1986 it was decided to seek permission and funding, through the University's Campaign for Oxford, for a major extension to the rear of the Keble Road houses.
 The planning, funding and construction of the new Wolfson Building gave the Laboratory a great sense of achievement; and its occupation since the summer of 1993 provided us with purpose-built accommodation capable of bringing all the staff together and meeting most of our needs.
 However, further expansion of the department has led to a further extension, with a new eScience Building, which provides additional space for the Computing Laboratory, and also houses the Oxford e-Research Centre.
 In 2009 The Numerical Analysis Group moved to the Maths Institute.

 On 1 June 2011 The Oxford University Computing Laboratory changed its name to the Department of Computer Science, University of Oxford.
-Bill Roscoe, Head of the Department commented:
+Bill Roscoe, Head of the Department at the time commented:

 The Department now has responsibility within the University for all academic aspects of computing; for teaching, basic research and collaboration with other departments and with industry on applied research.
 Its research attempts both to solve problems by the use of computers and to address problems in the design and programming of computing systems themselves.
 In both areas it couples rigorous theory with industrial application, with each acting as a strong stimulus to the other, and this is reflected in the teaching.